Bunsou/TesJor/docs/source/srs.md

 ## 1. Executive Summary

-**Objective:** To build a gamified travel web application that guides tourists in Cambodia beyond the standard landmarks (like Angkor Wat) into local villages, hidden culinary spots, and cultural activities.
+**Objective:** To build a gamified travel web application that guides tourists in Cambodia beyond the standard landmarks (like Angkor Wat) into local villages, hidden culinary spots, and cultural events.
 The app encourages exploration through a "Checklist/Passport" system.

 **The Problem:** Tourists often lack knowledge of where to go after visiting major temples.
 They rely heavily on standard tour packages and miss the authentic Cambodian experience (villages, local products, hidden foods), resulting in concentrated tourism and less economic benefit for rural communities.